 Grace Raleigh has several thriving and meaningful partnerships with ministries that work across the border, overseas and throughout the world.

-Rise Against Hunger is a Raleigh-based international hunger relief agency that has been fulfilling its commitment to end hunger for more than 15 years.
+Rise Against Hunger is a Raleigh-based international hunger relief agency dedicated to ending hunger by empowering communities, nourishing lives and responding to emergencies.
 Since 1998, the organization has coordinated the distribution of food and other lifesaving aid to children and families in countries all over the world.
-Grace usually sponsors two meal packing events each year.